w3f/jamtestvectors/README.md

   - core assignment rotation period: 10
   - ticket attempts: 2

+For more information refer to the community [docs](https://docs.jamcha.in/basics/chain-spec).

 ### STF Output

 Technically, the STF execution process does not inherently produce auxiliary